Thunderfishing/Saving-Sears-/A Time Traveler’s Guide to Save Sears: Phase 4 (2025–2035) – Sears Supremacy.md

 ---

 ### 6. Sears World Trade, Inc.
+- Sears World Trade, Inc. was established in 1982 by Sears, Roebuck and Co. as an ambitious venture into international commerce, aiming to leverage the retail giant's supply chain for global trading in goods, services, and countertrade deals.
+Headquartered in Chicago, it sought to connect American manufacturers with overseas markets and import diverse products, but faced early challenges including significant financial losses due to operational complexities and market volatility.
+Despite initial setbacks leading to its restructuring by 1987, it represented Sears' bold attempt to evolve from domestic retailing into a multifaceted world trader.
 **Objective**: Capture 18% of $130B NA/Expanded SKU market, scale to 900,000 SKUs generating $30B.

 - **Workforce**: 4,500 (+1,800 global ops)